selfhostedshow/halcyon/readme.md

   device-id: ...
   webhook-id: ...
 ```
-The setup process should walk create the tokens and ids for you as you move through the process
+The setup process should create the tokens and ids for you as you move through the process